 When I was growing up, until about the beginning of high school, my mother decided to raise my three siblings and I vegetarian.
 The story goes that my older sister refused to eat her meat, so my parents said, “Screw it!” and instead of trying to force it, just stopped serving us meat altogether.
 I have distinct memories of handing out pamphlets in the middle school cafeteria at Thanksgiving declaring that turkeys should be free, not food.
 (In case you couldn’t tell, I was not one of the popular kids.)
 Eventually, my siblings and I began eating good old dead animals — some of us more gung-ho than others — but my mother still claims our vegetarian upbringing is the reason my brothers and sister are all 6 or more feet tall.

-SheKnows spoke with registered dietitian-nutritionist Whitney English about this quandary and discussed whether there is any huge benefit to children being raised vegetarian or even vegan.
-English is the cocreator of Plant-Based Juniors, a platform for “parents interested in raising their children plant-based in whatever capacity works best for their family, and to ensure they’re doing it right.”
+SheKnows spoke with registered dietitian-nutritionist Whitney English about this quandary and discussed whether there is any huge benefit to children being raised vegetarian — or even vegan.
+English is the cocreator of Plant-Based Juniors, a platform for parents who are what English calls “interested in raising their children plant-based in whatever capacity works best for their family, and to ensure they’re doing it right.”

-According to English, there is a plethora of benefits plant-based diets offer children, but the plant-based diet is definitely not for everyone.
+According to English, there is a plethora of benefits that a plant-based diet offers children.
 “Studies show that vegan and vegetarian children tend to have higher intakes of fruits and vegetables, lower intakes of fat and cholesterol and are leaner — have lower [body mass indexes],” English says.

-Everyone knows you’re supposed to eat your fruits and veggies, but is it really that big a deal?
+Well, eating a lot of fruits and veggies certainly sounds like a positive outcome.
+But is it really that big a deal?
 English says yes.
-“Low fruit and vegetable intake is a major problem in America, with 93 percent of children falling short of vegetable intake recommendations.”
+“Low fruit and vegetable intake is a major problem in America, with 93 percent of children falling short of vegetable intake recommendations,” she explains.

 If you’re thinking, “But… bacon.”
 Good news!
 It doesn’t have to be all or nothing.
-Sure, a vegetarian diet sounds healthy and clean, but you can also eat a clean cookie.
 You don’t have to give up all the foods you love.
 “A 100 percent plant-based diet isn’t necessary to reap the benefits.
 All forms of plant-based eating provide benefits over a typical American diet,” English advises.

-But clinical dietitian-nutritionist Ilisa Nussbaum warns it can be tricky to raise a child as a vegetarian and takes considerable planning and attention.
-“Often, there is a misconception that vegetarian equals healthy, and that is not accurate.
+But clinical dietitian-nutritionist Ilisa Nussbaum warns it can be tricky to raise a child as a vegetarian — and it takes considerable planning and attention.
+“Often, there is a misconception that vegetarian automatically equals healthy, and that’s simply not accurate.
 If a child’s vegetarian diet is filled with processed convenience foods such as veggie hot dogs or veggie chips, they will be missing out on important nutrients for growth and development.
 This is particularly an issue for vegetarian diets that do not include dairy or eggs,” Nussbaum tells SheKnows.

 Nussbaum also warns that teens do have different vitamin and mineral intake requirements.
 “Iron intake can also be an issue, particularly for girls who are menstruating.
 Dark, leafy greens eaten with a source of vitamin C will increase iron absorption.
 Additionally, using a cast-iron pan for cooking will increase iron intake.”

 So what’s best?
 Vegetarian or not?
 A plant-based diet has numerous benefits for children and adults alike, but it’s not without its drawbacks.
-Choose what lifestyle and diet works for you and your family, and if that’s mostly plant-based… plus some bacon, so be it.
+Ask your pediatrician if you have any questions, and choose what lifestyle and diet works for you and your family, and if that’s mostly plant-based… plus some bacon… so be it.